-Income from functions and events increased this year providing a gross income of \$590,518.
+Income from functions and events increased this year provided a gross income of \$542,496.
 Under the terms of the Licence Deed the profits are distributed to the GBOTA with the Trust retaining no income.
 Accordingly the income does not form part of the Trust's audited accounts contained in this Annual Report.